 GEORGIAN VERTICAL PIANOS

-Long before pianos existed, there were upright harpsichords, instruments sometimes known as Clavicytherium, the example on your left.
-In the 1730s, just after the death of Cristofori, his pupil Friederici and another Italian maker - Del Mela - made brief experiments which turned the shape of a piano on its end, raised off the floor on legs like a clavicytherium, to form a sort of “Upright Grand” although terms like that were not used until much later.
+With modern eyes, many people have fixed ideas about what “upright pianos” should look like, so I have described the subjects of this page as “vertical pianos”.
+Long before pianos existed, there were upright harpsichords, sometimes known as Clavicytherium, the picture on your left, above.
+In the 1730s, just after the death of the inventor, Cristofori, his pupil Friederici and another Italian maker - Del Mela - made brief experiments which turned the shape of a piano on its end, raised off the floor on legs like a clavicytherium, to form a sort of “Upright Grand” although terms like that were not used until much later.
 Friederici made another in 1745, but these experimental pianos were not followed up for half a century.

 The pyramidal shapes shown here began to appear in the 1780s, based on a development of those earlier designs of Friederici and Del Mela.
+Some were enclosed at the bottom, but the strings did not usually make use of this space.
 Appropriately to their name, some of these are decorated in Egyptian style.

 UPRIGHT GRAND PIANOFORTES

-Nearer 1790, there were upright grand pianos in various forms.
-Apart from his 1787 patent, I have been unable to find any details of John Landreth, who made upright grands in Hoxton, London.
+Nearer 1790, there were upright grand pianos in various forms, based on turning a grand into the upright position, but still raised off the floor, and usually very tall.
+Apart from his 1787 patent, I have been unable to find any details of John Landreth, (or Sandrith) who made upright grands in Hoxton, London.